aws-cloudformation/cloudformation-guard/docs/context-aware-evaluations.md

       - cidrIp: 10.2.0.0/24
 ```

-The following rule when tested against the template above results in an error, as it makes use of an incorrect assumption of leveraging the implicit `this`:
+When tested against the preceding template, the following rule results in an error because it makes an incorrect assumption of leveraging the implicit `this`\.

 ```
 rule check_ip_procotol_and_port_range_validity